Grazing for Humans, by Julie Caldwell

 To have healthy relationships with the plants in your ecosystem you need to exchange information.
 By grazing, you can receive some of the information and benefits plants have to offer and in exchange, you can offer your gratitude and appreciation for their many, many gifts.
 The health of our ecosystems and communities is dependent on the health of all the life forms that participate in them.
 The always generous, always life-giving plants share a profound path to that health and vitality.

-Julie Caldwell is our featured guest for this month’s teleseminar, Connection, Commerce & Vital Life Force- Thoughts from a Community Herb Shop
+Julie Caldwell is our featured guest for the teleseminar, Connection, Commerce & Vital Life Force- Thoughts from a Community Herb Shop

 Julie offers personal sessions, classes and herb walks in the Humboldt County area, and facilitates ongoing retreats in Northern California.
 To learn more about Julie’s classes, services, and herb shop, you can sign up for the Humboldt Herbals monthly newsletter at www.humboldtherbals.com.